dojoengine/book/docs/pages/tutorial/onchain-chess/0-setup.md

     }
 }

-// code for game.cairo file
-trait GameTurnTrait {
+// code for game.cairo file, paste it below the code you already have trait GameTurnTrait {
     fn next_turn(self: @GameTurn) -> Color;
 }